 If cut-out sugar cookies are your thing, I highly recommend this recipe from SweetSugarBelle that uses powdered (confectioners sugar) instead of granulated.
 These cookies are melt-in-your-mouth yummy!
 This is also where you’ll find the perfect recipe and tutorials for making royal icing.
 You might not be able to decorate quite as fantastically detailed as she does, but here is some inspiration!
 Seriously, are those too cute to eat or what?!

-Image credit and recipe from Sweet Sugarbelle
+Photo credit from Sweet Sugarbelle

 Wrapping Paper Games

 - Empty wrapping paper cardboard tubes can be used for several things.
-One Christmas, my Dad painted them red and white striped like a candy cane and slipped them around metal stair railings for a cute decoration.
+One Christmas, my Dad used acrylic paint to make them red and white striped like a candy cane.
+He then slipped them around metal stair railings for a cute decoration.

 Gingerbread House Decorating

-I love the “gingerbread” house made of graham crackers.
+- I love the “gingerbread” house made of graham crackers.
 Did you know that Honey Maid actually makes gingerbread crackers and chocolate grahams?
-This is a great petite size that kids can tackle on their own and enjoy the snack when they’re done!
+This Graham Cracker House from Our Best Bites is a petite size that kids can tackle on their own and enjoy the snack when they’re done!

-Image from Our Best Bites.
+Photo Credit: Our Best Bites.

 How will you be spending winter break with the kids?
 Share with me in the comments!